 There is both a women’s and men’s version of the jacket, differing only in the cut and fit.

-How to choose the best budget waterproof MTB jacket for you
+What to look for in the best budget waterproof MTB jackets

-When you’re on the hunt for a waterproof jacket to keep you warm and dry through the winter, there are a few key things you need to consider, including the type and level of waterproofing, the breathability of the fabric, and key features such as hoods and pockets.
+When you’re on the hunt for a waterproof jacket to keep you warm and dry through colder months, there are a few key things you need to consider, including the type and level of waterproofing, the breathability of the fabric, and key features such as hoods and pockets.

 Most jackets therefore have breathability built-in; a way of allowing moisture from inside the jacket to permeate to the outside, ideally without letting any of the outside water in.
 The cheapest way to do this is a vent, an opening in the fabric-covered by a flap of fabric that allows the warm moisture-laden air in the jacket to escape.